 Since our inception in 2010, we have established ourselves as a trusted and experienced manpower supplier in the traditional recruitment industry.
 In June 2019, we digitalized our traditional staffing processes by introducing our proprietary technology innovation of an online marketplace for manpower outsourcing, the YY Circle Super App ("YY App").
 Our manpower outsourcing service segment is anchored by the YY App, which is a one-stop intelligent manpower outsourcing platform that simplifies and streamlines the staffing process for our customers.
 Our platform supports a growing online community and network of users looking for both part-time and full-time work from our customers that come from a broad range of industries including hotels, food and beverage, and private clubs.
-As of December 31, 2022, we have a total of 245 customers, with 82 customers in the manpower outsourcing business, increasing from 156 customers, with 71 customers in cleaning services business and 85 customers in the manpower outsourcing business, recorded as of December 31, 2021.
-For YY App, we recorded 246,755 downloads, and 93,969 total active users, increasing from 170,799 downloads and 68,459 total active users recorded as of December 31, 2021.
-The daily, weekly, and monthly active users as of December 31, 2022 were 2,130, 7,186 and 20,460 respectively, increasing from the 1,516 daily, 4,049 weekly and 10,947 monthly active users recorded as of December 31, 2022.
-As have conversion and average retention rates of approximately 38.1% and 15.9% respectively.
-The conversion rate is calculated by dividing the total number of registrations from the total number of downloads.
-The retention rate is calculated by dividing the total number of active users range of listings and comprehensive range of man-power related services provides an effective channel for customers to market their job openings and for our users to find work arrangements that complement their schedules and provide them a reliable source of income.
+As of June 30, 2023, we have a total of 170 customers, with 72 customers in cleaning services business and 98 customers in the manpower outsourcing business.
+For YY App, we recorded 379,149 downloads, and 112,441 total active users by June 30, 2023, increasing from 266,267 downloads and 80,292 total active users recorded as of June 30, 2022.
+The daily, weekly, and monthly active users as of June 30, 2023 were 2,859, 7,255 and 17,982 respectively, and we have conversion and average retention rates of approximately 29.7% and 16.0% respectively.
+The conversion rate is calculated by dividing the total number of registrations.
+The total number of man hours deployed approximated 6 million hours.
+We believe that our diverse range of listings and comprehensive range of man-power related services provides an effective channel for customers to market their job openings and for our users to find work arrangements that complement their schedules and provide them a reliable source of income.

 In 2018, to complement our manpower outsourcing business segment, we established our professional cleaning business, serving a broad base of customers including food and beverage outlets, luxury shopping malls and 4-5-star hotels.
 We provide professional cleaning and janitorial services that are fully customizable to meet the specific requirements of our customers and regulators.
 Our range of services includes commercial cleaning for offices and schools, hospitality cleaning for hotels and shopping centers, industrial cleaning, facade cleaning, disinfection services, stewarding services for Meetings, Incentives, Conferences, and Exhibitions ("MICE") and banquets, and pest control services.
 In addition, we offer cleaning robots and machines to enhance our cleaning performance by deploying them at designated premises.
 The cleaning services segment of our business is complemented by our YY Smart iClean App, which is an innovative smart toilet central management platform integrated with automated sensors and Internet of Things ("IoT") devices that allows our customers to improve productivity, manage resources efficiently, and enjoy significant cost savings.
 The IoT technology provides real-time data insights, allowing our customers to track the usage of toilets and monitor the cleaning progress of our staff, ensuring the highest level of quality and efficiency in our services.
-As of December 31, 2021 we have 757 active cleaners; as of December 31, 2022, we have 639 active cleaners and as of 30 June 2023, we have 716 active cleaners available to service our customers based on the existing cleaning engagements.
+As of June 30, 2023, we have 716 active cleaners available to service our customers based on the existing cleaning engagements.

-Since our inception, our business has generated significant growth in revenue and profits.
-Our revenue increased from \$17,460,773 for the year ended December 31, 2021, to \$20,022,529 for the year ended December 31, 2022, representing an increase of \$2,561,756 or approximately 14.7%.
-Our cost of revenue increased from \$15,115,601 for the year ended December 31, 2021 to \$17,496,915 for the year ended December 31, 2022, representing an increase of \$2,381,314 or approximately 15.8%.
-Our profit for the year increase of \$357,342 or approximately 89.0%.
+Since our inception, our business has generated significant growth in revenue.
+Our revenue increased from \$9,597,439 for the six months ended June 30, 2022, to \$13,659,047 for the six months ended June 30, 2023, representing an increase of \$4,061,608 or approximately 42.3%.
+However, our profit decreased from \$355,337 for the six months ended June 30, 2022, to a loss of \$136,519 for the six months ended June 30, 2023, representing a decrease of \$491,856 or approximately 138.4%.